All Saints' Cathedral, Nairobi: Background

-During the Daniel arap Moi administration, the Release Political Prisoners party was formed in the early 1990s to secure the release of political prisoners of the Moi regime, and to protest state-sanctioned torture and random imprisonment.
+In the early 1990s, during the presidency of Daniel arap Moi, the Release Political Prisoners party was formed to secure the release of political prisoners of the Moi regime, and to protest state-sanctioned torture and random imprisonment.
 The police dispersed the protestors and many of the mothers of these political prisoners from Freedom Corner in Uhuru Park on 3 March 1992.
 After a year-long vigil and hunger strike by many of the mothers of these political prisoners in All Saints' Cathedral near Uhuru Park, the government released 51 prisoners en masse in early 1993.